robertdebock/ansible-role-consul/README.md

 # consul manually, set this to `false`.
 consul_install_package: true

+# Consul requires a license.
+Without setting a license (or an empty license), some steps are skipped.
+consul_license: ""

 # This flag controls the datacenter in which the agent is running.
 consul_datacenter: my-dc-1